aaronmaturen/painless-recipes/src/recipes/mushroom_cutlets.md

 2. Moisten hard rolls and squeeze dry.
 3. Add eggs and bread to mushrooms.
 4. Season to taste.
-5. Make smaall cutlets in the palm of your hand.
+5. Make small cutlets in the palm of your hand.
 6. Dip in bread crumbs and fry in butter.